 Johnson Digital Level Gets an Upgrade with Programmable Features

-The 48-inch 5700-4800D Johnson digital level is a tough and accurate tool whose hi-tech features function like an apprentice.
+The 48-inch 5700-4800D Johnson digital level is a tough and accurate tool whose hi-tech features function as an apprentice.
 I’ve used it to rebuild the roof of a carport, set a new door in an old house, and much more.
 If you’re in the market for a digital level, this is one you need to take a look at.

 - High accuracy at 0.05º/0.10º

-- Extra large, easy to read level vial
+- Extra large, easy-to-read level vial

 - Pre-programmed measurements for the common applications